dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 It might help for the *ActionCreator* -> *Dispatch* -> *Reducer* -> *State* flow, to try getting one working first.
 For instance maybe get the *Post* component working first, the others will come more easily once you have the full path tested with one of them.

-Don't forget to use the [lab 4 slack channel](https://cs52-dartmouth.slack.com/messages/lab4-blog/).
+Don't forget to use the #lab4 slack channel.

 ## Style It!